Home Page

 The Cemetery in Sitges

-The cemetery in Sitges is called the Cementari San Sebastia.
+The cemetery in Sitges is called the Cementari San Sebastian .
 It looks down over the town from a spot on high.
-It is free to enter and is very interesting to take a walk around.
+It is free to enter and is interesting to take a walk around.
 The cemetery is not just filled with tombstones, but also with old sculptures by modernist artists.
 If you stand in front of its white wall, you can enjoy views over the whole of the Sitges seafront.
 In the summer sunshine its interesting old tombstones look beautiful, adorned with colourful flowers and offerings.
 It is worth a visit if you are heading towards the beaches to the eastern side of the town.

 Opening Hours:

-Monday – Sunday: 09:00 – 13:00 and 15:00 – 18:00
+January - February Monday - Saturday 09:00 - 13:00 and 15:00 - 18:00

-Public Holidays: 09:00 – 13:00
+Public Holiday 09:00 - 13:00

 Cementari San Sebastia